 National Chess Master Nels Truelson has been state champion of both South Dakota where he won the title a record 13 times, and Minnesota where he was inducted into the state's Chess Hall of Fame.
 He has shared his passion for teaching chess many places including MN schools and summer chess camps coach.
 His proven method to success at chess involves your discovery of the game's fundamental question: How to make your pieces "do" more than your opponent's pieces?
 Here he is in an 'historical image' from 1976, playing blindfolded against seven students and a computer.
 How cool is that?

 Sioux Falls Taekwondo in Action: https://youtu.be/f_ACBUkxtMg

-I started Taekwondo when I was 14 yrs. old and now I am 45....
+I started Taekwondo when I was 14 yrs. old and now I am forty____ ...
 I can let you do the math.
 I obviously have a love and passion for this!
 I am a 5th degree black belt and have been teaching for over 25 years now.
-I "think" that close to, if not over 15 years have now been with Community Education in Sioux Falls.
+Over 15 years have now been with Community Education in Sioux Falls.
 I have the pleasure of teaching students the aspects of Respect, Confidence, and Discipline.
 I cannot think of many things in my life that has been more gratifying than the companionship and connection that I have through this experience.